grd/FreePDM/ConceptOfDesign/FreePDM_Install/Docker-Compose.md

 # FreePDM Documentation
 Docker-Compose is a very interesting platform because of scaleability and security.
 Docker is light-weight compared to Virtual Machines and requires a lot less maintenance.
 You can install Docker on the majority of platforms.
 Docker is some sort of recipe with components that have the right version, like a script and it compiles pretty fast to an immutable container.
+Another benefit is that you can put the option to automatically reload a crashed container.
 The trade-off is that when you are interested in Docker you need to know a lot of Docker.
 That is why we put docker files inside the FreePDM root directory.

 ## Install